technomancy/technomancy.us/talks/lisp-microcontroller/outline.md

 * oh, and it's fast
  * luajit in particular is record-breaking fast
  * but it's not as small; we care about size more than speed here
+ * regular lua is fast too
+ * language simplicity allows for optimizations
 * relentlessly simple semantics
  * if you know any other imperative lang w closures you can learn in an afternoon
  * the hardest part is unlearning your OOP habits